Axway/amplify-central/content/en/docs/connect_manage_environ/build_an_agent_with_the_sdk/_index.md

 ---
-title: Build an Agent with the SDK
+title: Build an agent with the SDK
-linkTitle: Build an Agent with the SDK
+linkTitle: Build an agent with the SDK
 draft: false
 weight: 145
 ---